Recruiting After Covid: Hiring Tips For Small Business Owners

 - Go Remote and Expand Your Applicant PoolAny position you’re hiring for can probably be done remotely unless face-to-face customer service is required.
 If an open position job can be done remotely, your talent base just widened significantly.
 Small businesses often make a mistake by restricting their applicant search to their city or town, even when the job they’re hiring for is a remote position.
 Entrepreneurs can extend their search to their entire state or even nationwide – though they should investigate any potential tax consequences of expanding their search too wide.It is easier than ever to make individual positions within or your entire business remote.
 Tools like Zoom or Microsoft Teams ensure that you can meet face-to-face no matter where you are.
 Electronic faxing eliminates the need for a fax machine and dedicated line to send documents securely.
 Collaboration tools like Slack can ensure that you can keep a running conversation going in real-time despite hundreds of miles separating participants.
 And a virtual phone system like AccessDirect’s can ensure that your callers can reach you and your team no matter where you are.

+We hope that these small business hiring tips have given you some ideas on how to work within this new labor market reality.
+If you’re interested in more advice, or just want to see how you can improve how your business communcates, contact us today!
 Our small business phone experts will listen to your specific needs and can help create the perfect system for your company.
 Whether your team members are across the hall or the country from each other, we can ensure that your callers will always be able to reach the person they need quickly and efficiently.
-Contact us today if you’re curious about how we can help you and your employees impress your callers and sound more professional!
+Give us a call or chat with us if you’re curious about how we can help you and your employees impress your callers and sound more professional!